 Why Lacking Awareness of Your Progress Kills Motivation

-When working to achieve your goals it is very common to think only of your goals as the mark of achievement.
+When working to achieve your goals, it’s very common to only think of your goals as the mark of achievement.
 While there is some truth to this, if you only think in this manner, it will be very difficult for you to continue moving forward with your scratching.
 Particularly, if the goals you're working to attain are extremely challenging.
-The reality is there are many steps of achievement within each and every goal you will ever take on and it is vital to acknowledge and appreciate when you've accomplished them.
+The reality is there are many steps of achievement within each and every goal you’ll ever face.
+Thus, it’s vital to acknowledge and appreciate when you've accomplished them.

 When you don't appreciate each moment of progress you experience, your mind tends to focus on only one thing.
 That thing is frustration and if that's all you're focused on, you will bury yourself in it.
-Staying motivated in a blanket of frustration is next to impossible.
-The natural result of this type of negative mindset when scratching is you'll start to believe you can't actually achieve your goal.
+Staying motivated in a cloud of frustration is next to impossible.
+The result of this negative mindset when scratching is you'll start to believe you can't achieve your goal.
 The more you believe you can't do something, the more it will become true because your mind believes what you tell it.
-Once you fall that far into disbelief, it'll only be that much more frustrating to withstand the challenges of your goals and like most, you'll probably give up.
+Once your disbelief is strong, it'll be harder to handle the challenges of your goals and like most dj’s, you'll probably give up.

 Open Your Eyes and See What's There